Connect with us

 Evans, the current superintendent of the New Albany School District, would assume the position in July of 2024 if confirmed by the state Senate.

 He will replace Ray Morgigno and Mike Kent, the two interim superintendents who have led the Mississippi Department of Education since the Senate rejection of Robert Taylor.
-Taylor was selected through a national search last year to replace outgoing State Superintendent Carey Wright.
+Taylor was selected through a national search process last year to replace outgoing State Superintendent Carey Wright.

 READ MORE: Rejected State Supt.
 Robert Taylor says the situation ‘puts a stain on the state’

-Evans’ 24-year career in education spans multiple leadership roles in the New Albany School District, principal of New Albany High School and Elementary School.
-He has led the district since 2017, earning an A rating every year since 2019 and implementing a workforce initiative.
+Evans’ 24-year career in education spans multiple leadership roles in the New Albany School District, including principal of New Albany High School and Elementary School.
+He has led the district since 2017, earning an A rating every year since 2019 and implementing a workforce development initiative.
 Before joining the New Albany School District, he also worked in the Oxford and Itawamba County school districts.

 “I am deeply honored and humbled to accept the position of State Superintendent of Mississippi,” he said in a statement.
 “My commitment to fairness, equity, and innovation in education aligns seamlessly with the values of this great state.
-I look forward to collaborating with educators, stakeholders, and communities to forge new pathways for our graduates, ensuring every student has the to thrive and succeed.”
+I look forward to collaborating with educators, stakeholders, and communities to forge new pathways for our graduates, ensuring every student has the opportunity to thrive and succeed.”

 At the time of publication, MDE communications said they did not know what Evans’ salary would be.
 Both Taylor and Wright received a salary of $300,000.